Strike deadline for Via Rail workers extended again as Unifor continues negotiations

 President and CEO Martin R Landry also noted that with the summer travel season here the threat of a strike has created additional stress for the company's passengers and the communities it serves.

-Via has also promised to allow its customers to make changes to their travel plans without service fees for any departures prior to July 31, 2022.
+Via has also promised to allow its customers to make changes to their travel plans without service fees for any departures before July 31.